mensonen/diameter/docs/guide/node.md

 :   Default time of peer inactivity, in seconds that the node will accept
     before a DWR will be sent.
 This can also be set individually for each peer.

+`wakeup_interval`
+:   Time in seconds between forced wakeups while waiting for connection
+    sockets to become active.
+This timer value controls how often peer timers are checked, how often reconnects are attempted and how often statistics are dumped in the logfiles.

+    As this also defines the interval at which peer timers are checked, it is also the smallest possible value for a peer timer value.
+Setting this value very low will consume more CPU, setting it too high will make observing short timeouts impossible.

+    This value also defines how long a node will continue to run, after `stop` with `force` argument set to `True` is called.

 `end_to_end_seq`
 :   The end-to-end identifier generator.
 This must be used every time a new
     request message is to be sent through the node: